 Your dentist may prescribe a dental crown, dental filling, or any other dental treatment to you if you have a decayed, damaged, or broken tooth.
-However, if your dentist noticed that the tooth to be repaired has been severely damaged, you may need to undergo a dental extraction to remove the affected tooth from its socket in your jawbone.
+However, if your dentist near me noticed that the tooth to be repaired has been severely damaged, you may need to undergo a dental extraction to remove the affected tooth from its socket in your jawbone.

 Dental extraction treatment is usually the last option to be considered in dental treatment solutions.
 Basically, there are two types of tooth extraction treatments.
 These are:

 A simple tooth extraction: this type of tooth extraction treatment is carried out on a full-grown tooth or tooth that has emerged fully above the gum line.
-During this treatment, your dentist only needs to loosen the affected tooth with a dental tool known as an elevator.
+During this treatment, your emergency dentist only needs to loosen the affected tooth with a dental tool known as an elevator.
 After which your dentist would use forceps to easily extract the tooth.
 A simple tooth extraction is usually done under local anesthesia.

 A surgical tooth extraction: just like its name, the surgical tooth extraction treatment involves a more complex treatment procedure.
 This type of extraction is used for a tooth that has either broken off the gum line or that has not erupted above the gum i.e. tooth within the gum.
 An oral surgeon is required to undertake this treatment.
 The oral surgeon makes a small incision into your gingiva to surgically extract the broken or impacted tooth.
 The surgical tooth extraction is usually done under general anesthesia.

 However, there are times when a simple tooth extraction may worsen into a surgical tooth extraction.
 For instance, if the affected tooth breaks off during the extraction process, surgical extraction may be resulted to take out the tooth piece.
 More so, your dentist would have to take an x-ray photograph of your mouth to determine whether or not your tooth extraction will be a simple or surgical one.